chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/simple-component.md

 Now we have Storybook setup, styles imported, and test cases built out, we can quickly start the work of implementing the HTML of the component to match the design.

-The component is still basic at the moment.
-First write the code that achieves the design without going into too much detail:
+Our component is still rather rudimentary at the moment.
+We're going to make some changes so that it matches the intended design without going into too much detail:

 ```html
 <template>